mattswann/WDI5_conf/readme.md

 # WDIConf is REAL(TM)
 ---------------------

-From humble begginings in old factory turned co-working spaces to just empty spaces with potentially uncomfortable chairs.
+From humble beginnings in old factory turned co-working spaces to just empty spaces with potentially uncomfortable chairs.

 WDIConf is where 200 means success and 418 is a teapot.